There is a defined distinction

 Investment in Rental Property

 Whether a property appreciates or depreciates is really at the whim of the market and availability of buyers.
 There is not much a homeowner can do to increase the value of their home without taking on considerable costs that may outweigh any gains in value.
+Income property owners, or cash flow investors, have much more control over their properties value.
+They can increase rents, decrease expenses, or any combination of these to make the cash flow situation better and ultimately increase their property value.

 1031 Exchange – An investor’s response to lack of liquidity is found partly in the above explanation of cash flow and partly in a process known as a 1031 exchange.
 A 1031 exchange allows an owner of rental property to sell their property, identify a replacement property, close escrow on that property, and defer any capital gains taxes until a future date.